-In a memorandum issued December 14, 2018 ("Call for Biennial Review Submission for Executive Allocations for Fiscal Years 2020 and 2021 (Part I)"), OPM required agencies, by December 31, 2018, to submit a written request of its intent to maintain, increase, decrease or otherwise change their established executive resource allocations for FY 2020 and 2021.
-Due to a lapse in appropriations that occurred December 21, 2018, and the partial government shut-down that ensued, however, OPM accommodated extensions to that deadline on an individual agency basis.
+The Call for Biennial Review Submission for Executive Allocations for Fiscal Years 2022 and 2023, OPM required agencies, by December 31, 2020, to submit a written request of its intent to maintain, increase, decrease or otherwise change their established executive resource allocations for FY 2022 and 2023.
 Agencies who still have questions about this requirement should contact OPM directly at SERS@opm.gov.